NTSB can't investigate fatal crashes during shutdown, prompting safety fears

 “These are key things the NTSB is involved in, and people take it for granted,” DeFazio said.
 “It’s kind of like your guardian angel.
 You don’t know they’re there keeping you safe.”

-Many worry of its impact on the workforce in the long term, as experts say that this is one of many agencies that struggles to retain employees.
+Many worry of the shutdown's impact on the workforce in the long term, as experts say the NTSB is one of many agencies that struggles to retain employees.
 This furlough isn’t helping them to reduce turnover.

-It hurts employees to have to stay home, said Mayer, who served as managing director of the NTSB during the 2013 shutdown.
-They’re being forced to abandon their “life’s work” and watch accidents happen without necessary follow up.
+It hurts employees to have to stay home, Mayer said, because it forces them to temporarily abandon their “life’s work” and watch accidents happen without necessary follow-up.

 “It’s beyond frustrating to them that they are sitting at home unable to do the work they signed up for,” Mayer said.
 “It’s nothing more than demoralizing seeing accidents occur and having expertise to investigate and being unable to do so.”